sprice89/dwt-docs/getstarted/platform.md

 [MediaDevices/getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) - [More info](https://caniuse.com/#feat=stream)

 Dynamsoft recommends the use of the latest versions of the modern browsers.
 Check out the list of browsers above and try to use those marked as `Recommended` .

+## Other operating systems

+Apart from the systems listed above, there could be some other systems which are also supported but not listed.
+However, Dynamsoft doesn't recommend the use of such systems as they are not tested by us.
+If you need to use the Dynamic Web TWAIN library on a system not mentioned above, please first contact [Dynamsoft Support]({{site.about}}getsupport.html) to get more information.

+## Other browsers.

+There are many different browsers on the market which may not have been listed above.
+However, these browsers most likely use the same browser engines that one of the listed browsers use.
+For example, Opera uses [ `Blink` ](https://en.wikipedia.org/wiki/Blink_(web_engine)) just like Chrome on desktop.
+These browsers probably work too.
+If you plan to use any of the browsers that haven't been listed above, you should

+  + Make sure it works by testing our [demo page](https://demo.dynamsoft.com/dwt/online_demo_scan.aspx)
+  + Do thorough tests before going into production